 This report provides a detailed breakdown of your customer base and highlights the most valuable segments for solar installations based on target count, penetration, and potential revenue.

 For example, the Top Tier (1A) segment represents 7.3% of the target population and has an index of 235, meaning it is significantly overrepresented compared to the general population.
-Although its penetration rate (3%) is slightly below the base percent (3.1%), its strong overrepresentation in the target area makes it a priority for solar installation marketing efforts.
+Although its penetration rate (3%) is slightly below the base percent (3.1%), its strong overrepresentation and high target count (137) make it a priority for solar installation marketing efforts.

 This report identifies census tracts with the highest potential for solar panel customer acquisition by analyzing demographic alignment and expected penetration.
 With 14,781,215 total households and 9,731 total expected customers, the market presents focused opportunities for growth, with an average expected penetration of 0.34%.